lee-lindley/plsql_utilities/README.md

 attachments.

-The attachment *mime type* values can be looked up from the file name extension using the package *mime_type* that is optionally installed along with the object.
+The attachment *mime type* values can be looked up from the file name extension using the package *mime_type_pkg* that is optionally installed along with the object.
 If you choose not to install that package, it will default to **text/plain** for CLOB attachments and **application/octet-stream** for BLOBs.
 Honestly, modern email clients on MS Windows seem to pay attention almost exclusively to the file extension, so I